-Our inventories are stated at the lower of cost or market.
+Our inventories are stated at the lower of cost or the estimated market value.
 Cost is determined on the weighted average basis.
 Work-in-progress and finished goods inventories consist of raw materials, direct labor and overhead associated with the manufacturing process.

-The Company periodically performs an analysis of inventory to determine obsolete or slow-moving inventory and determine if its cost exceeds the estimated market value.
-Write down of potentially obsolete or slow-moving inventory are recorded based on management's analysis of inventory levels.
+The Company periodically performs an analysis of inventory to determine obsolete or slow-moving inventory and determine if its cost exceeds the market value.
+The market value of the inventories are estimated based on the current market situation and historical experience on similar inventories.